Baked White Fish with Pine Nut, Parmesan, and Pesto Crust

 Make it a Low-Carb Meal:

-This would be great with something like Roasted Cauliflower with Red Pepper, Green Olives, and Pine Nuts, Twice-Baked Cauliflower, Garlic-Roasted Green Beans with Shallots and Almonds, Pesto Spaghetti Squash or Broccoli Gratin for a low-carb meal.
+This baked white fish recipe would be great with something like Roasted Cauliflower with Red Pepper, Green Olives, and Pine Nuts, Twice-Baked Cauliflower, Garlic-Roasted Green Beans with Shallots and Almonds, Pesto Spaghetti Squash or Broccoli Gratin for a low-carb meal.

 More Tasty Seafood Dinners To Try: